Ten years felt like an eon in Soviet Russia.

 The strongest of women, however, was another story indeed.

-For years, Anya had tried hard to forget that she was trying to remember.
+For years, Anya had tried hard to forget the fact that she was trying to remember.
 It was easier to accept that hunger and cold and debilitating want was all there was.
 But that was over today.

 "Pooka!
 Pooka, where are you?"